Employer Information

 The Trauma & Orthopaedic Department works across the Trust’s two main hospital sites, while also supporting clinical activity across the many surrounding peripheral community hospitals in the county.

-The trauma team is composed of 10 doctors; 3 Foundation Programme doctors, 2 Core Trainees and 5 Trust grade doctors.
-The junior doctor tier is also well supported by 3 Physicians Associates and 2 Advanced Nurse Practitioners who support the ward workload.
+The trauma team is composed of 10 Doctors comprised of FY2 doctors, Core Trainees and Trust grade doctors.
+The junior doctor tier is also well supported by 3 Physicians Associates and 2 Advanced Nurse Practitioners, who support the ward workload.

 There are a corresponding 9 Severn deanery trainee registrars, 6 Trust grade registrars and a trauma fellow who work alongside 28 Orthopaedic consultants.

 All orthopaedic elective activity (except for spinal services) is based at Cheltenham General Hospital (CGH).
 The elective ward is Snowshill and Bibury ward.
-A team of 3 F2 doctors, 1 trust SHO and one surgical Core trainee will be based on these wards during their four-month attachment.
+A team of 3 F2 doctors, 1 trust SHO and one surgical Core trainee will be based on these wards.

 The key emphasis of this post is to enthuse and inspire foundation programme doctors in this rewarding specialty by engendering confidence through the acquisition of core competencies and transferable surgical skills.

-There is an emphasis on making time for foundation doctors to attend theatre, clinic and organized teaching as well as develop particular career aims they have with the use of taster days etc. It remains fundamental to us that our doctors in training are pastorally well supported to achieve their fullest potential, as they transition to the next stage of their career.
+There is an emphasis on making time for the trainees to attend theatre, clinic and organized teaching as well as develop particular career aims they have with the use of taster days etc. It remains fundamental to us that our trainee doctors are pastorally well supported to achieve their fullest potential, as they transition to the next stage of their career.

-On the acute trauma side, foundation doctors will receive exposure in the peri-operative management of all orthopaedic trauma (hip/knee/foot and ankle/spines/shoulders/wrist and elbow).
+On the acute trauma side, trainees will receive exposure in the peri-operative management of all orthopaedic trauma (hip/knee/foot and ankle/spines/shoulders/wrist and elbow).

 These clinical skills are acquired through a combination of ward-based and on-call exposure, which is supplemented by daily teaching at the trauma meeting and weekly departmental teaching.